tjesi/tjesi.github.io/_pages/research.md

 I'm grateful to [Carsten Baum](http://www.carstenbaum.com) and the [Aarhus Crypto Group](https://cs.au.dk/research/cryptography-and-security) for hosting me for one week in November 2019.

 ## Research Groups
-The [Algebra Group](https://www.ntnu.edu/imf/research/algebra) at the Department of Mathematics at NTNU.

-The [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab) at the Department of Information Security and Communication Technology.
+I belong to the [Algebra Group](https://www.ntnu.edu/imf/research/algebra) at the Department of Mathematics and the [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab) at the Department of Information Security and Communication Technology.

-The [COINS Research School of Computer and Information Security](https://coinsrs.no) for PhD. students in Norway.
+I'm also a member of the [COINS Research School of Computer and Information Security](https://coinsrs.no) for PhD. students in Norway.